-I made sure I was presenting credible evidence on Engagement, Wellbeing and Productivity that I could back up if put under scrutiny (and I was)
+I made sure I was presenting credible material on Engagement, Wellbeing and Productivity that I could back up if put under scrutiny (and I was)

 The conversations drifted into company P&L impacts, use of technology to look at engagement and wellbeing and linking this to individual, team and company performance.

 Understand where your data is and how to use this to make data driven decisions.

 And I got something out of this – I grew my experience and I also had the opportunity to have some very different perspectives on HR challenges from the eyes of non HR people.